Akarsh18457/Task-7/README.md

 In this python script, I first created a small SQLite Database.
 Then I performed exploratory data analysis using sql queries on that database.
-Then I created data visulizations on that data and saved the changes.
+Then I created data visualizations on that data and saved the changes.